-The result of the yaw monitoring for cycle 91 is a mean yaw error angle within the expected nominal range (+/- 2 degrees) for most of the orbit.
-On 10th, 12th and 26th January 2004 many orbits had a bad quality yaw performances due to strong degraded satellite attitude.
-There was no increase of solar activity during those days.
+The result of the yaw monitoring for cycle 92 is a mean yaw error angle within the expected nominal range (+/- 2 degrees) for most of the orbit.
+On 1^{st} March 2004 some orbits had a bad quality yaw performances due to strong degraded satellite attitude linked with an increase of the solar activity for that day.

 FIGURE 20.
-Doppler frequency shift and Yaw angle monitoring for cycle 91.
+Doppler frequency shift and Yaw angle monitoring for cycle 92.